RickP/rp2040_cdc_msc_template/README.md

 - Install rp2040 sdk and add PICO_SDK_PATH to your environment (optional - if you don't do it sdk will be downloaded in build dir)

+## Building

+    mkdir build && cd build && cmake .. && make

+This will create a 'rp2040_cdc_msc.uf2' that can be uploaded to your Pico in bootloader mode over USB.

+## Flashing through an rp2040 configured as picoprobe

-- Install openocd with rp2040 and picoprobe support from https://github.com/raspberrypi/openocd.git (for using a 2nd rp2040 board as a debugger - see https://datasheets.raspberrypi.org/pico/getting-started-with-pico.pdf Appendix A)
+If you have two Picos you can shorten develpments cycles by using one as a programmer.
+For this you have to install openocd with rp2040 and picoprobe support from https://github.com/raspberrypi/openocd.git (for using a 2nd rp2040 board as a debugger - see https://datasheets.raspberrypi.org/pico/getting-started-with-pico.pdf Appendix A)

 ```
 git clone git clone https://github.com/raspberrypi/openocd.git --recursive --branch picoprobe --depth=1